victoryeagle77/userv/README.md

   * Process video encoding tasks in %.
   * Process memory utilization in %.
   * Process streaming multiprocessor utilization in %.

-* Processor data

-  * CPU cores usage in %.
-  * CPU logical cores number.
-  * CPU physical cores number.
-  * CPU family foundation.
-  * CPU clock frequency in MHz
-  * CPU full model name.
-  * Temperatures by identified CPU thermal zone in °C.
-  * Power consumption in W (with RAPL domain zone analyze for INTEL).

-* Storage devices data

-  Retrieves information about device storage (disks, SD card, etc...) of an IT equipment.
-For each device detected, we retrieve the following data:

-  * Bandwidth for reading bytes in MB.
-  * Bandwidth for writing bytes in MB.
-  * File system path where the device is mounted.
-  * File system format of the device (ext, NTF, FAT, etc...).
-  * Device kind (HDD or SSD).
-  * Path name of the device on the system.
-  * Available memory space in MB.
-  * Total memory space in MB.

 * RAM memory data